John Watson (racing driver): Other work

 After retiring from active racing, he worked as a television commentator, ran a race school at Silverstone and managed a racetrack.
 He also became the first man to ever test a Jordan Formula One car in 1990.

 From 1989 to 1996 he worked as a Formula One commentator for Eurosport alongside Andrew Marriott (1989-1990), Richard Nicholls (1990–1992), Allard Kalff (1992–1994) and Ben Edwards (1995–1996).
 The last Grand Prix Eurosport broadcast live in the UK was the Japanese GP in 1996.
 The contracts for Formula One live broadcasts were shifted to private TV stations for 1997.
 In 1997 Watson worked as a Formula One commentator for ESPN.

 From 1998 to 2001 he was Charlie Cox's sidekick in commentating on the British Touring Car Championship for the BBC.

 During the 2002 F1 season, Watson co-commentated on Sky Sports' Pay Per View F1+ coverage alongside Ben Edwards.
 However, this was fairly unpopular and it was axed for the 2003 season.

 In 2005–2009, Watson worked as an expert commentator for BSkyb during their broadcasts of the A1 Grand Prix series.

 In 2010, Watson commentated on some rounds of the FIA GT1 and GT3 Championship as well as the entire 2014 Blancpain GT Series.

-Formula 1 pundit making regular appearances on BBC Radio 5 Live, Radio 4, Sky and the live Sky Sports F1 show on Friday evenings.

 Watson currently provides expert commentary on the GT World Challenge Europe alongside regular Blancpain television commentator David Addison.